jparise/chrome-utm-stripper/README.md

 built-in removal of tracking query string parameters.
 In Privacy & Security settings, ensure Enhanced Tracking Protection is set to Strict (required to activate the query string feature).
-The default set of removed query params is limited, but you can configure you own via the `privacy.query_stripping.strip_list` pref as a space-separated list.
+The default set of removed query params is limited, but you can configure your own via the `privacy.query_stripping.strip_list` pref as a space-separated list.

 ## Logo